 Students – We will accept up to 20 professionals for the online cohorts and 25 professionals for the in-person cohort.
 We received more applications than space for the Fall 2021 sessions.

 The program’s core topics include:

 One Colorado recipient is granted a needs-based partial scholarship by B:CIVIC for participation in CCSR.
 The purpose of the B:CIVIC scholarship is to increase the engagement of community leaders in the field of corporate social responsibility bringing direct experience to inform their social impact work.

-This application is for the Fall 2021 cohort, application deadline is August 1, 2021.
+This application is for the Spring 2022 cohort, application deadline is Dec.
+1, 2021.
 Apply here.

 CCSR Alumni Profiles